-- (a) "Full-time Employee" means an Employee who works a standard work week of at least 35 hours, unless otherwise specifically stipulated. - (b) "Part-time Employee" means an Employee who works less than a standard 35-hour work week, unless otherwise specifically stipulated. - (c) "Limited Term Employee" means an Employee who is either full-time or part-time employed in a position where an end date has been determined such that the total appointment, including any extensions, is for a minimum of 12 months but no longer than 36 months.

-Effective May 2, 2021, "Limited Term Employee" means an Employee who is either full-time or part-time employed in a position where an end date has been determined such that the total appointment, including any extensions, is for a minimum of greater than 12 months but no longer than 36 months.

-- (d) "Continuing Employee" means an Employee who is either full-time or part-time and not a Limited Term Employee. - (e) "Seasonal Employee" means a Continuing or Limited Term Employee who is either full-time or part-time and works in a position with a minimum term of 6 months each year with annually scheduled start and end dates. - (f) "Probationary Employee" means an Employee who is serving the probationary period as defined in Article 13. - (g) "Temporary employee" means an employee who works in a position with a duration of less than 12 months. - Effective May 2, 2021, "Temporary employee" means an employee who works in a position, commencing on or after May 2, 2021, with a duration of less than 6 months. - (h) "Casual employee" means an employee who works in a position having no specified schedule and that may be of indefinite duration.
+- (a) "Full-time Employee" means an Employee who works a standard work week of at least 35 hours, unless otherwise specifically stipulated. - (b) "Part-time Employee" means an Employee who works less than a standard 35-hour work week, unless otherwise specifically stipulated. - (c) "Limited Term Employee" means an Employee who is either full-time or part-time employed in a position where an end date has been determined such that the total appointment, including any extensions, is for a minimum of greater than 12 months but no longer than 36 months. - (d) "Continuing Employee" means an Employee who is either full-time or part-time and not a Limited Term Employee. - (e) "Seasonal Employee" means a Continuing or Limited Term Employee who is either full-time or part-time and works in a position with a minimum term of 6 months each year with annually scheduled start and end dates. - (f) "Probationary Employee" means an Employee who is serving the probationary period as defined in Article 13. - (g) "Temporary employee" means an employee who works in a position with a duration of less than 6 months. - (h) "Casual employee" means an employee who works in a position having no specified schedule and that may be of indefinite duration. - (i) "Research Employee" means an Employee whose position is funded by research grants, contracts or physicians' billings. - (j) "Short-Term Employee" means an Employee who works in a position with a duration of at least 6 months and no more than 12 months.

-- (i) "Research Employee" means an Employee whose position is funded by research grants, contracts or physicians' billings. - (j) Effective May 2, 2021, "Short-Term Employee" means an Employee who works in a position, commencing on or after May 2, 2021, with a duration of at least 6 months and no more than 12 months. - 3.03 The use of they/them will be understood to include all genders/gender identities.
+3.03 The use of they/them will be understood to include all genders/gender identities.